Free consultation

 Finally, if a patient becomes so incapacitated that they are unable to file a claim, the statute of limitations will not begin until this disability is no longer present and the individual can physically proceed with the lawsuit.

-What to Do if You Were Injured by a Medical Professional
+Steps to Take if You’re Injured by a Medical Professional

 If you sustain an injury caused by the careless or negligent actions of a medical professional in Chicago, there are various steps that you can take to help ensure you have the best chance of recovering compensation for your losses.